-Rintaro’s chef & owner, Sylvan Brackett, came to me with the goal of redesigning their website to better introduce their brand to customers on the internet.
-Inspired by his collection of Showa-era graphics, I developed a visual strategy and built a completely original web experience from the ground up.
+Inspired by owner Sylvan Brackett’s collection of Showa-era matchbooks, posters and magazines, I developed a visual strategy and built an original web experience from the ground up.

 It’s a brisk Friday night.
 You just left a dive bar and you can’t remember if your last drink was a shot of Fernet in the Mission, or a Highball in Shinjuku.
 You’re walking with some old friends along the Yamanote line, or is it the J-Church?
 You duck into the courtyard of a dimly lit restaurant and find yourself in a warm, intimate space.
 The sturdy wooden construction turns the sound from the lively crowd into a warm, inviting buzz.
 You can smell something roasting over a charcoal grill as a danceable song plays in the background.
 It could be 1958 or 2018.

 Beneath the site’s rough, handmade feel the structure is intended to make navigation easy and intuitive.
-We prioritized the two most common user actions: (1) making a reservation and (2) finding the restaurant’s location & hours.
-The site is built with Grav CMS, which has an admin dashboard that allows Rintaro’s team to make their own content changes on the fly.
-It also has an Instagram feed to provide a steady stream of fresh content.
+We prioritized the two most common user intentions: (1) making a reservation and (2) finding the restaurant’s location & hours.
+The site is built with Grav CMS and includes an admin dashboard that allows Rintaro’s team to update their menu and make content changes on the fly.